mishakb/ISiTGR/README.md

 * Multiple commonly used parameterizations of modified growth (MG) parameters;

-* Functional, binned and hybrid time- and scale-dependencies for all MG parameters;
+* Functional, binned and hybrid time- and scale-dependencies for all MG parameters (expanded from previous version);

-* Spatially flat or curved backgrounds.
+* Spatially flat or curved backgrounds (present in previous version as well).

-The description of the formalism and its implementation in the CMB code, the Integrated Sachs-Wolfe (ISW) effect, and the 3x2 point statistics as well as examples of application to current data sets, all can bound in the paper on the archive.
+The description of the formalism and its implementation in the CMB code, the Integrated Sachs-Wolfe (ISW) effect, and the 3x2 point statistics as well as examples of application to current data sets, can be found in the latest paper on the arXiv.
 A more technical description of the implementation can be found in the documentation provided in this repository.

 ## Installation
 The corresponding versio of ISiTGR was built based on the CosmoMC July 2018 version.
 To install the GitHub version of ISiTGR you can run the following steps in your terminal :